-The ACC Fitness Center located in F building, includes the gym, racquetball courts, tennis courts, weight training/cardio room, locker rooms, and saunas.
-The Fitness Center is free for students, faculty, and staff with a current Alvin Community College ID.
+The ACC Fitness Center is located in Building F and includes a gym, racquetball courts, tennis courts, weight training/cardio room, locker rooms, and saunas.
+The Fitness Center is free for current students who have paid activity fees, faculty, and staff with a current Alvin Community College ID.
 Individuals and families who wish to use the Fitness Center, may purchase a membership for a fee.
 Guests may utilize the Fitness Center for a \$5.00 per day fee.
 The Fitness Center operates seven days a week and remains open during holidays and school breaks.
-In the event of a closing, the Fitness Center will posts closed dates prior to each event.
-For additional membership information or questions, call 281-756-3691
+In the event of a closing, the Fitness Center posts closed dates prior to each event.
+For additional membership information or questions, call 281-756-3691.